-Our Wout Weghorst Biography tells you Facts about his Childhood Story, Early Life, Parents – Astrid Weghorst (Mum), Frans Weghorst (Dad), Brothers and Family Life.
+Our Wout Weghorst Biography tells you Facts about his Childhood Story, Early Life, Parents – Astrid Weghorst (Mum), Frans Weghorst (Dad), Brothers (Niek, Twan and Ralf) and Family Life.

 In a nutshell, this Bio is about the Full Life History of Wout Weghorst.
 Often referred to as the Jamie Vardy of the Netherlands, Wout is someone who rose from the depths of football obscurity.